 The COVID-19 pandemic is something to be scared of.
 While we are being optimistic in general, still it doesn't remove the anxiety we experience.
-It is spreading faster and many people are getting infected and dying everyday.
+It is spreading faster and many people are getting infected and dying every day.

 Some people may not be able to fully understand the call for home quarantine and physical or social distancing protocol.
-The reason why our medical frontliners are calling our attention with the message 'I stay at work for you, please stay at home for us' which seem like a very simple message, but with a sincere and heartfelt plea to us.
+The reason why our medical frontliners are calling our attention with the message 'I stay at work for you, please stay at home for us' which seems like a very simple message, but with a sincere and heartfelt plea to us.

 Some of us may defy that simple yet meaningful message of our Healthcare frontliners, the reason why we lost some of them.
 They keep on fighting for our precious lives and more so the lives of those under their care already.
 Whenever they treat a positive COVID-19 patient, they are already risking their lives.

 To date, several doctors globally have passed away while doing a heroic act of saving lives.
 More nurses and hospital personnel are not giving up, although they are already exhausted and stressed.
 They keep on fighting and having the will to live just to protect us and save as many lives as possible.

 In 2016, I had the opportunity to be of service to the frontline health workers of 'The Medical City Iloilo' where I managed the frontliners in several units like Patient Education, Information and Customer Service.
 I have worked with the Doctors, Nurses, and Non-medical support staff in terms of Patient Partnership Experience.